With Treatment

 Services provided:

-Sanctuary Arlington Day Treatment Center is a residential rehabilitation facility in Santa Barbara, CA that is located in the 93101 zip code.
-Sanctuary Arlington Day Treatment Center Accepts Medicare.
-It includes regular outpatient treatment, intensive outpatient treatment services and outpatient services.
+Sanctuary Arlington Day Treatment Center is a residential rehab center in Santa Barbara, California that is located in the 93101 zip code.
+It offers outpatient treatment, intensive outpatient treatment program and regular outpatient treatment.
+Sanctuary Arlington Day Treatment Center provides services to women and men.

 Address: 1136 De La Vina, Santa Barbara, CA 93101 in Santa Barbara County